The Rt Hon Michael Ancram, QC

 Lord Desmond Browne of Ladyton is a British Labour Party politician who was the Member of Parliament for Kilmarnock and Loudoun from 1997 to 2010.
 He was a member of the Cabinet of the United Kingdom under Tony Blair and Gordon Brown, and served as Defence and Scottish Secretary of State in 2008.

-He is the current Convenor of the Top Level Group of Parliamentarians for Nuclear Disarmament and Non-Proliferation and a member of the Executive Board for the European Leadership Network for Multilateral Nuclear Disarmament and Non-proliferation (ELN).
+He is currently Vice-Chairman of the Nuclear Threat Initiative (NTI) in Washington DC and a member of the Executive Board for the European Leadership Network (ELN).

-The Rt Hon Sir Menzies Campbell, CBE QC MP
+The Rt Hon Campbell of Pittenweem, CBE QC MP

 Sir Menzies Campbell MP is a British politician, advocate, and a retired Olympic sprinter.
 He is the Member of Parliament (MP) for North East Fife, and was the Leader of the Liberal Democrats from 2 March 2006 until 15 October 2007.
 He worked as Principal Spokesperson for Defence and Foreign Affairs 1999-2001.
 He then became Shadow Secretary of State for Foreign Affairs between 2001 and 2006.